007vasy/pym-disk/README.md

 - add IO speed as a parameter
 - test delete on termination to make sure
 - regex mount point and device name
+- iops check?
+- refactor creds provider to be more resilient
+- error handling?

 # Steps to do striped autoscaling manually